mcrowson/vpn_on_demand/README.md

 chmod 400 ~/.ssh/vpn_key.pem
 ```

-We are ready to launch the instance!
-The command below will launch an EC2 instance with the security group and the key
+Launch an EC2 instance with the security group and the key pair we made above.
-pair we made above.
 The image-id given here is the latest Amazon Linux 2 at the time of writing.
 Once we launch
 the instance we also want to get the public IP so we can shell in and setup OpenVPN.
-We show the public IP
+Note the public IP
 because we will need it when setting up the VPN.

 ```bash